 - Consumers looking to integrate holistic health and wellness principles into their life for personal health and well-being.

-Graduates from the Master of Science in Health and Wellness program will be able to:
+Specifically, graduates of the Master of Science in Health and Wellness program will:

 - Demonstrate an in-depth, advanced knowledge of health and wellness strategies to achieve each of the seven priorities identified by the National Prevention Strategy (NPS): Tobacco Free Living, Preventing Drug Abuse and Excessive Alcohol Use, Healthy Eating, Active Living, Injury and Violence Free Living, Reproductive and Sexual Health, Mental and Emotional Well-Being